RS-28 Sarmat

-The RS-28 Sarmat (РС-28 Сармат, named after the Sarmatians; NATO reporting name: SS-X-29 or SS-X-30), often colloquially referred to as Satan II by media outlets, is a three-stage Russian silo-based, liquid-fueled, HGV-capable and FOBS-capable super-heavy intercontinental ballistic missile (ICBM) produced by the Makeyev Rocket Design Bureau.
+The RS-28 Sarmat (РС-28 Сармат, named after the Sarmatians; NATO reporting name: SS-29 or SS-X-30), often colloquially referred to as Satan II by media outlets, is a three-stage Russian silo-based, liquid-fueled, HGV-capable and FOBS-capable super-heavy intercontinental ballistic missile (ICBM) produced by the Makeyev Rocket Design Bureau.
 It is intended to replace the Soviet R-36M ICBM in Russia's arsenal.
+It was one of six new Russian strategic weapons unveiled by Russian president Vladimir Putin on 1 March 2018.

-The Sarmat is one of six new Russian strategic weapons unveiled by Russian president Vladimir Putin on 1 March 2018.
-The RS-28 Sarmat made its first test flight on 20 April 2022.
-On 16 August 2022, a state contract was signed for the manufacture and supply of the Sarmat strategic missile system.
-The missile officially entered operational service in September 2023, as the world's longest range and most powerful extant ICBM system.
-Despite the Russian claims that the missile is on 'combat alert', since its 2022 flight test, it has experienced four failed tests, the most recent on 21 September 2024.
+Development began in 2011 with an expected entry into service of 2018-2020.
+The program experienced numerous delays and test failures.
+The first test flight occurred on 20 April 2022.
+A catastrophic test failure in September 2024 destroyed the Plesetsk Cosmodrome test site and subsequent test launches were performed at the Yasny/Dombarovsky operational base.
+As of 2026, the missile has not yet entered service.